 4. The student city of Leuven

-Leuven has the oldest catholic university in the world and is a true student city.
+Leuven has the oldest catholic university in the world and the largest university in Belgium.
+As a result it is a young and dynamic student city.
+Leuven was an important trade center in the middle ages.
+Once the university opened its doors in 1425 it was also a center of art and knowledge in Belgium.
 Even though the city was damaged in both World Wars, the historic center has been well-preserved.
-The lively, dynamic city is worth a visit.

 5. The Diamond city of Antwerpen